AllenNeuralDynamics/aind-ephys-utils/docs/source/getting_started/quickstart.rst

 ----------

 - Read :doc:`/concepts/data_model` for the expected shapes.
-- Read :doc:`/concepts/xarray_primer` for essential xarray concepts.
+- Read :doc:`/concepts/xarray_primer` for essential Xarray concepts.
 - Explore :doc:`/ops/index` for each operation and usage examples.